10 Body Language Tips For Public Speaking

 4. Make Eye Contact

-Making eye contact with your audience is important for building a connection and for conveying your message effectively.
-Try to make eye contact with different people throughout the room, rather than just focusing on one person.
+Making eye contact with your audience is vital for building a connection and conveying your message effectively.
+Look at different individuals across the room instead of focusing on just one person.

 5. Use Facial Expressions